A Malaysian Guide to Budget Travel in Japan [Updated 2025]

 Donburi (Japanese rice bowl dish) is one of the most economical food options in Japan.
 You can find them in chain stores like Yoshinoya and Sukiya.
 These places are super packed during lunch hour as people flock to them for a tasty, filling meal.

-Menus in these places often come in dual languages (English and Japanese) and a typical bowl costs between ¥350 to 550 (RM13 to RM20) depending on portion size.
+Menus in these places often come in dual languages (English and Japanese) and a typical meal in 2025 costs between ¥450 and 900 (RM13.50 to RM27), depending on portion size and add-ons.
+A quick check on the Yoshinoya website shows that my beloved kare gyudon was now around ¥600 (approximately RM18).
+Back then, it was ¥550.

 Things to do

-Some of you might not believe this but for attractions (things to see, do, etc.), we spent less than ¥10,000 (RM362).
-Now, now, like I said, I’m not a scam or a fraud.
-You see, you might find it difficult to believe, but you can enjoy many of Japan’s most iconic sites without paying a single cent.
+Some of you might not believe this, but for attractions (things to see, do, etc.), we spent less than ¥10,000 (RM362) in 2017.
+That's because many of Japan’s most iconic sites were free and still are today!

 In fact, most of Japan’s famous shrines and temples offer free entry.
 The only attractions we visited that required an entrance fee were for the inner sections of Osaka Castle (¥600 – RM22) and Himeji Castle (¥1,000 – RM36).
+For now, prices remain the same.
 And even then, you can decide not to pay anything and still be able to enjoy the beautiful scenery outside!
 Check out some of the wonderful places you can visit FOR FREE:

 Clockwise from left: Dotonburi, Osaka: FREE; Arashiyama Bamboo Forest, Kyoto: FREE; Nara Park: FREE; Sensoji Temple, Tokyo: FREE

-Fushimi Inari: FREEOsaka Castle: FREE, entry fee only for castle interior
+Osaka Castle: FREE, entry fee only for the castle interior

 So, how did we manage to spend ¥10,000 (RM362) on attractions if everything was free?
-Well, ¥7,900 (RM286) of it was for our single day pass into Universal Studios Osaka.
+Well, ¥7,900 (RM286) of it was for our single-day pass into Universal Studios Japan.
 The rest of the money we spent on the gaming arcades in Akihabara, Tokyo.

 Shopping